METRONEWS

 BREAKING NEWS!!

-Prior to this, I completed a Bachelor of Communication at Massey University in Wellington and worked as a journalist at the Wairarapa Times-Age, where I learnt how to chase stories, survive tight deadlines, and confidently knock on strangers’ doors pretending I wasn’t nervous.
+After completing a Bachelor of Communication at Massey University in Wellington, I then went on to work as a journalist at the Wairarapa Times-Age.
+I learnt how to chase stories, survive tight deadlines, and confidently knock on strangers’ doors pretending I wasn’t nervous.
 I survived on instant coffee and against my will, accumulated a concerning amount of wool knowledge for someone under 30.

-I then headed off on my OE, which somehow turned into a personal challenge to visit more countries than I have fingers and toes.
-After two long British winters (and a developing vitamin D deficiency), I figured it was time to come home for some Kiwi sun.
+I then headed off on my OE, which turned into a personal challenge to visit more countries than I have fingers and toes.
+After two long British winters and a developing vitamin D deficiency, I figured it was time to come home for some Kiwi sun.

-Now back in the classroom (with a pretty little student loan in tow), I’m sharpening my skills, asking lots of questions and calling it a career path, which doesn’t sound too shabby to me.
-Whether it’s medical breakthroughs, climate change, sustainability, sport or culture, I’m always keen to chase stories that matter and make them interesting to read or watch.
+Now back in the classroom – with a pretty little student loan in tow – I’m sharpening my skills, asking lots of questions and calling it a career path, which doesn’t sound too shabby to me.

-Outside of journalism, you’ll find me behind a camera, competing with my flatmates at Bananagrams, attempting to recreate the best Sri Lankan curry I’ve ever had and unable to resist a bad dad joke.
+Outside of journalism, you’ll find me behind a camera, competing with my flatmates at Monopoly Deal, attempting to recreate the best Sri Lankan curry I’ve ever had and unable to resist a bad dad joke.

 Neighbours against predators